BDen32/Milestone-Project-1/README.md

 Underneath the *About Us* section, there are two cards which contain the contact and membership information.

-The cards are seperate sections which are linked to the navigation bar.
+The cards are separate sections which are linked to the navigation bar.

 ![Image showing cards on the LVAA page](assets/images/cards.png)